GusMuche/homebridge-zipabox-platform/Development.md

 ### Excluded method (out from Development route)
-- [ ] Add a method to refresh cash every x minutes > no need
+- [ ] Add a method to refresh cash of `homebridge` every x minutes > no need
-- [ ] Add a Identify config to blink or else accessory > not for accessory through a bridge
+- [ ] Add a Identify config to blink or else accessory > not very usefull
-- [ ] Add a fake switch accessory to force refresh > need one event-observer method
+- [ ] Add a fake switch accessory to force refresh > need one event-observer method (not know by me) > just close and open the HOME APP